 Aid that is not administered by the Financial Aid Office and late awards are not deducted from your bill.

-Federal and state financial aid funds are disbursed to student accounts by the Bursar’s Office once the drop/add period for each term ends or once a student has successfully completed all outstanding financial aid requirements (whichever is later).
+Federal and state financial aid funds are disbursed to student accounts by the Student Billing Office once the drop/add period for each term ends or once a student has successfully completed all outstanding financial aid requirements (whichever is later).

 Funds are generally awarded and paid to student accounts in two equal disbursements split between the fall and spring terms (unless otherwise noted in your offer).
 Students whose financial aid has been finalized can obtain refunds at the beginning of